wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-> The code within `get("/verifyNumber")` route handler will be executed when the client makes a call to the `http://localhost:8080/verifyNumber` URL.
+> The code within the `get("/verifyNumber")` route handler will be executed when the client makes a call to the `http://localhost:8080/verifyNumber` URL.

 The `verifyNumber` endpoint will contain the following logic:
 - retrieve `phoneNumber` parameter from the query string (`http://localhost:8080/verifyNumber?phoneNumber=1234`)
-- start F2A verification using the Vonage SDK
+- start 2FA verification using the Vonage SDK
-- return `requestId` as a JSON (in a production application, you would typically store id on the server-side)
+- return `requestId` as a JSON (in a production application, you would typically store ID on the server-side)

-Add following logic to the `get("/verifyNumber")` route handler:
+Add the following logic to the `get("/verifyNumber")` route handler:

 ```kotlin
 get("/verifyNumber") {